By: Susan Dugdale | Last modified: 04-29-2021

 50th wedding anniversary speeches!

-Whether you're the husband, wife, a dear friend, or child of the couple celebrating, the speech you give you'll want to touch the hearts and minds of all who hear it.
+Whether you're the husband, wife, a dear friend, or child of the couple celebrating, you'll want the speech you give to touch the hearts and minds of all who hear it.

-First gather your ingredients
+First gather your ingredients.

-Get yourself a blank piece of paper and without any thought of order, (beginning, middle or end of your speech), start jotting down ideas as they come to you.
+Then on a blank piece of paper and without any thought of order, (beginning, middle or end of your speech), start jotting down ideas as they come to you.

 Do not dwell too long on any one idea.
 Work quickly and keep going until you run out of ideas, time or paper!

 Now go back through your notes and review them.

 Tweak until you've got the balance how you want it.

 Can you see a theme uniting all your material?

 Writing the outline of the speech is only part of the process.
-Rehearsing it is essential if you want it to be memorable for the right reasons.
+Rehearsing it is essential if you want it to be memorable, for the right reasons.

 Once you practice it out loud you'll find out whether it's too long, too short, the content doesn't flow as well as it could or there may even be parts needing a complete overhaul.

 Practice too if you can in the venue.
-This will give you an idea of the volume you need in order to be heard or where to stand to be seen by everybody.
+This will give you an idea of the volume you need in order to be heard and where to stand to be seen by everybody.